 Town and community councils in Wales are subject to a limited assurance audit regime.
-For 2016-17 we will charge for work on a time basis rather than the historical basis of a fixed fee according to expenditure/income bands.
+Since 2016-17 we have charged for this work on a time basis rather than the historical basis of a fixed fee according to expenditure/income bands.

 The fee rate charges are as set out in Exhibit 1.
-The estimated impact of this switch is set out in the table below.